 [0:18:31] Let’s take this elephant analogy a little bit further.
 To me, every difficult conversation has almost two components to it.
 The first component is when you are absorbing information, getting perspectives, and putting them all on the table so you can finally figure out the real issue between the two of you.
 That’s the phase that I call information gathering and distilling of perspectives.

 We’ve spoken about all of that so far.
-There’s the second phase, which is the resolution and moving forward.
+And then, there’s the second phase, which is resolution and moving forward.
 How do you take all that information that you distilled and get to some common ground and next steps moving on from there?
 How do you get the elephant to now walk in the right direction that you’re both aligned on?
-That can be interesting.
+So let’s talk about that.

-There are a couple of skillsets that come into play with resolution and next steps.
-An important one is getting clarity on, are we both seeking the same end goal here.
+There are a couple of skill sets that come into play with resolution and next steps.
+An important one is getting clarity on whether both parties are seeking the same end goal here.
 It is perfectly normal to not.
 If you’re two different functions in the same organization, your incentives require you to optimize for slightly different things.
 You may not eventually be on the same page, but if you can find common ground, like even between a salesperson and somebody who works in customer success, the common ground is, “I want that customer to get value from our products so that they will want to come back and partner with us in the future.”
-Finding common ground is the first step of moving forward from resolution because then that can be your guiding light and you’re not stuck around which you can make decisions moving forward.
+Finding common ground is the first step of moving forward from resolution because then that can be your guiding light and your North Star around which you can make decisions moving forward.

-The second step is the ability to be the clear, succinct, and objective in what you’re saying.
-To go from articulating openings and judgements to articulating facts, it takes all the subjectivity and attachment to an issue out.
-It focuses on how do you take that common ground and not start and move it forward from there.
-That resolution part can be tricky, but the solution is the first step.
-As you walk through resolution, aligning on common objectives is step one.
-Number two, then, is being able to articulate clearly and succinctly what you want to do to be able to move those next steps forward.Finding common ground is the first step of moving forward from resolution.
+The second step is the ability to be clear, succinct, and objective in what you’re saying.
+To go from articulating opinions and judgements to articulating facts, it takes away all the subjectivity and attachment to an issue.
+It focuses on taking that common ground or North Star and moving it forward from there.
+That resolution part can be tricky, but distillation is the first step.
+As you walk through resolution, aligning on common objectives is step two.
+Finally, being able to articulate clearly and succinctly how you want to move those next steps forward.Finding common ground is the first step of moving forward from resolution.
 Click To Tweet

 Let’s sit there and say, “It’s not just us versus them or me versus you.
 It’s how do we get from being on different sides of that table to being on the same side of the table and looking at a goal objectively and sit there going, ‘How do we sit there and solve a problem?’”
 That’s a tough thing.
 How do you deal with that when you’re dealing with people that might be at a different emotional intelligence level, when somebody comes in and they’re angry, bombastic, defensive, hurt, and fearful?
 How do you get them be on that level of base emotions to a point where you can get them to sit there and say, “Let’s breathe.
 Let’s take a look at this and let’s figure this out together.”